michal-orsel/playwright-cucumber-report-portal/README.md

 #### Prerequisites
 - Install [Node.js](https://nodejs.org/)
-- Download packages by command: `npm ci`
+- Install packages using the command: `npm ci`
 - Install Playwright: `npx playwright install`

 #### Configuration
 [Report Portal configuration](https://github.com/reportportal/agent-js-cucumber) needs to be set.
-At least apiKey.
+At least the apiKey.
 - Update `config/reportportal_config.json`

 There are more places that can be configured, but not all are needed for the first run: